Showing posts with label Firefly press. Show all posts

 An Adventure Book Review by Erin the Literary Cat©, International Book Reviewer.

-Hello, and welcome to my weekend Book Review featuring this week a Middle-Grade Gothic Horror Adventure.
+Hello, and welcome to my weekend Book Review featuring this week a Doggy Adventure in Middle Grade Fiction.

 Published by: Firefly Press